MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-2020-power-platform.md

 ### Work offline

-If you expect to be in areas without wifi or celular internet access, you can download important information to your device to keep working.
+If you expect to be in areas without wifi or cellular internet access, you can download important information to your device to keep working.

 From the home screen, select the cloud icon in the bottom left.